stevencpp/cpp_modules/README.md

 Since currently the targets that generate headers are built before scanning, those targets cannot use modules.

-Importing modules from external pre-built libraries is not is not yet supported.
+Importing modules from external pre-built libraries is not yet supported.